 The Museum

-As part of the National Shrine Museum is a huge stain-glass window that beautifully and artistically depicts the journey of the soul to God, modeled on St. John of the Cross’ Ascent of Mount Carmel.
+There is a stain-glass window located in the National Shrine Museum that beautifully and artistically depicts the journey of the soul to God, modeled on St. John of the Cross’ Ascent of Mount Carmel.
 St. Therese’s spiritual journey is very parallel to St. John of the Cross’ teachings.
+There is also a beautiful wood carving depicting the life of St. Therese.
+It tells her whole life story in a visual and beautiful way.
+It is the largest wood carving of a religious nature in the United States.

 The Shrine